Configure the Windows Firewall to Allow SQL Server Access

 |Database Mirroring||Administrator chosen port.
 To determine the port, execute the following query:

-Web synchronization and FTP/UNC access for replication snapshot require additional ports to be opened on the firewall.
+Web synchronization and FTP/UNC access for replication snapshot require more ports to be opened on the firewall.
 To transfer initial data and schema from one location to another, replication can use FTP (TCP port 21), or sync over HTTP (TCP port 80) or File Sharing.
-File sharing uses UDP port 137 and 138, and TCP port 139 if it using NetBIOS.
+File sharing uses UDP port 137 and 138, and TCP port 139 if used along with NetBIOS.
 File Sharing uses TCP port 445.

 During Web synchronization using FTP, the FTP transfer is between IIS and the SQL Server publisher, not between subscriber and IIS.